MarkZither/mywyamblog/input/posts/Setting-up-NetlifyCMS-with-Wyam---Part-4.md

   - Netlify
 ---

+The following was setup in part 1, but it is worth reviewing again, i think more external providers will be available .
 ## Set registration preference and external providers
 Registration settings and External providers are located in settings under Identity
 ![](../assets/Images/Netlify_Site_Settings.PNG)